ymillan-2011/Rickrolled-Games-V3/README.md

 ## Host the website

-Below, you can host this on any of your favorite cloud hosting solutions.
-If you're unsure what this does, find one someone else has made. <br>
+You can host our website on a cloud hosting solution like Replit or Heroku here.
+If you're unsure on what this does, use our own site, or find one someone else is hosting. <br>

 [![Deploy to Heroku](https://binbashbanana.github.io/deploy-buttons/buttons/remade/heroku.svg)](https://heroku.com/deploy/?template=https://github.com/3kh0/3kh0.github.io)
 [![Run on Replit](https://binbashbanana.github.io/deploy-buttons/buttons/remade/replit.svg)](https://github.com/3kh0/3kh0.github.io-replit)